Adversarial machine learning: Strategies

-Below are some of the most commonly encountered attack scenarios:
+Below are some of the most commonly encountered attack scenarios.

 Data poisoning

-Poisoning consists of contaminating the training dataset.
-Given that learning algorithms are shaped by their training datasets, poisoning can effectively reprogram algorithms.
-Serious concerns have been raised especially for user-generated training data, e.g. for content recommendation or natural language models, especially given the ubiquity of fake accounts.
-To measure the scale of the risk, it suffices to note that Facebook reportedly removes around 7 billion fake accounts per year.
-In fact, data poisoning has been reported as the leading concern for industrial applications.
+Poisoning consists of contaminating the training dataset with data designed to increase errors in the output.
+Given that learning algorithms are shaped by their training datasets, poisoning can effectively reprogram algorithms with potentially malicious intent.
+Concerns have been raised especially for user-generated training data, e.g. for content recommendation or natural language models.
+The ubiquity of fake accounts offers many opportunities for poisoning.
+Facebook reportedly removes around 7 billion fake accounts per year.
+Poisoning has been reported as the leading concern for industrial applications.

-On social medias, disinformation campaigns are known to produce vast amounts of fabricated activities to bias recommendation and moderation algorithms, to push certain content over others.
+On social medias, disinformation campaigns attempt to bias recommendation and moderation algorithms, to push certain content over others.

-A particular case of data poisoning is called backdoor attack, which aims to teach a specific behavior for inputs with a given trigger, e.g. a small defect on images, sounds, videos or texts.
+A particular case of data poisoning is the backdoor attack, which aims to teach a specific behavior for inputs with a given trigger, e.g. a small defect on images, sounds, videos or texts.

-For instance, intrusion detection systems (IDSs) are often re-trained using collected data.
+For instance, intrusion detection systems are often trained using collected data.
 An attacker may poison this data by injecting malicious samples during operation that subsequently disrupt retraining.

+Data poisoning techniques can also be applied to text-to-image models to alter their output, which is used by artists to defend their copyrighted works or their artistic style against imitation.

+Data poisoning can also happen unintentionally through model collapse, where models are trained on synthetic data.

 Byzantine attacks

 As machine learning is scaled, it often relies on multiple computing machines.
 In federated learning, for instance, edge devices collaborate with a central server, typically by sending gradients or model parameters.
 However, some of these devices may deviate from their expected behavior, e.g. to harm the central server's model or to bias algorithms towards certain behaviors (e.g., amplifying the recommendation of disinformation content).
 On the other hand, if the training is performed on a single machine, then the model is very vulnerable to a failure of the machine, or an attack on the machine; the machine is a single point of failure.
 In fact, the machine owner may themselves insert provably undetectable backdoors.

 The current leading solutions to make (distributed) learning algorithms provably resilient to a minority of malicious (a.k.a.
 Byzantine) participants are based on robust gradient aggregation rules.
+The robust aggregation rules do not always work especially when the data across participants has a non-iid distribution.
 Nevertheless, in the context of heterogeneous honest participants, such as users with different consumption habits for recommendation algorithms or writing styles for language models, there are provable impossibility theorems on what any robust learning algorithm can guarantee.